peridyno/peridyno/README.md

 # Applications

-With a scene moded by PeriDyno, it can either viewed as a GFLW application, Qt applications or even a web application,  no changes are requred to the codes when we switch between those applications.
+With a scene moded by PeriDyno, it can either be run as a GFLW application, Qt application or even a web application,  you don't need to change any code when switching between those applications.

 - GLFW application